aosabook/500lines/event-driven-web-server/writeup.md

 See [Smalltalk](http://pharo.org/) for the prototypical example of this kind of system.
 The function-focused approach says

 > You have a number of generic operations that can deal with multiple types.
-When you call one, it dispatches on its arguments to see what concrete implementation it should apply.
+When you call one, it dispatches on the types of its arguments to see what concrete implementation it should apply.

 That's basically what you'll see in action in Common Lisp.
 You can think about it as a giant table with "Class Name" down the first column and "Operation" across the first row